-In today’s email marketing space, clean and accurate email lists are the only way to ensure your content will reach the inboxes of your subscribers.
+In today’s email marketing space, clean and accurate email lists are the only way for email marketers to ensure their content will reach the inboxes of subscribers.
 If you’re unfamiliar about email list hygiene, it is simply the upkeep of our email subscription list.
 Email hygiene is a best practice in which marketing professionals parse through their email subscription list to remove any dead weight from the list.
 If done well, email list scrubbing can be a powerful contributor to your business’s email marketing success.

 Why Should You Scrub Your Email List?